Go Back Up

 • Occasional employee gifts, including cash and gift cards

-Some benefits are excluded from being counted as imputed income.
-These are called “de minimis benefits,” and they are benefits that hold so little value and tax impact that the IRS finds it impractical or unnecessary to keep a record of them.
+The IRS excludes some benefits from the imputed income category.
+Also called “de minimis benefits,” these perks hold so little value and tax impact that the IRS finds it impractical or unnecessary to record them2.

 These exclusions include: